 Museum volunteer educators bring natural history presentations into your classroom or at our Museum classroom.
 All programs align with New Mexico education standards and we customize the program to fit your grade-level and curriculum.
-These programs are available with one-month pre-reservation and based-on museum educator availability.
+These programs are available within 4-to-6 weeks of request and based-on museum educator availability.

 Vinegaroons, snakes and toads are a few animals brought into the classroom that teach the importance of even the “Ickiest” animals in a healthy ecosystem.
 The aim of the program is for students to be aware and respectful for even the ugliest creatures around us.